Konopie/note-taker/README.md

         * [Questions](#github)

         ##Description
-        A Website that uses an Express.js backend that allows you to take notes and keep them on a local database
+        A Website that uses an Express.js backend to allow you to take notes and keep them on a local database
         ##Installation
         git clone
         ##Usage